Hummus with baharat spiced beef

 • 25 g pine nuts

-• 500 g minced beef (or lamb, if you prefer)
+• 500 g minced beef, or lamb, or a mixture

 • 2 Tbsp butter

-• 5 large mint leaves, finely sliced
+• 5 large leaves mint, finely sliced

 • salt